Be Safe Around Power Lines

 Outdoor Decoration Safety Tips

-ESFI (Electrical Safety Foundation International) has put together a list of safety tips we should all read over before heading outside with our strings of lights, extension cords and ladders.
+ESFI (Electrical Safety Foundation International) has put holiday safety tips we should all read over before heading outside with our strings of lights, extension cords and ladders.
 The following short list is taken from their recommendations:

 Exercise caution when decorating near power lines.
 Keep yourself and your equipment at least 10 feet from power lines.